MoS$_2$ 2D-polymorphs as a Li-/Na-ion batteries: 1T' vs 2H phases: Results and discussion

 \subsection{Lithium and Sodium adsorption}

 We analyze the adsorption of individual Li and Na atoms onto a supercell of MoS$_2$-1 T' and MoS$_2$-2H containing the same number of Mo and S atoms.
 The most favorable adsorption site are determined by comparing the adsorption energies at high-symmetry sites while considering the ion energy in a diatomic gas and BBC crystal.
-Our analysis has identified four non-equivalent positions in the 1T' cell, two for top-Mo positions (Mo-1, Mo-2) and two for top-S positions.
+Our analysis has identified four non-equivalent positions in the 1T' cell, two for top-Mo positions (Mo$_1$, Mo$_2$) and two for top-S positions.
 However, both top-S configurations yield the same adsorption energy, so we labeled this position S, as shown in Fig. \ref{Fig:scheme}.
 For the 2H phase, we only had a top-Mo, a top-S, and the hollow sites.
 The results are presented in Table \ref{Tab:1}.

 The adsorption energy calculated with the BCC crystal is consistently smaller than the calculated with the gas phase (breaking a metal-metal bond in a BCC crystal is about two times more difficult as breaking an ion-ion bond in Li$_2$ or Na$_2$).
-In the 1T' phase, the adsorption of Li/Na occurs primarily at the top-Mo-1 positions.
+In the 1T' phase, the adsorption of Li/Na occurs at the top-Mo$_1$ positions.
+Note that the role of Mo$_1$ and Mo$_2$ changes depending on the viewpoint; the labels in Fig. \ref{Fig:scheme} correspond to a top view from $+$z.
 In the 2H phase, the top-Mo position is the most favorable adsorption site.
-In contrast, in the 1T-MoS$_2$ configuration, the alkali metal ions are adsorbed in a bridge position\cite{he20221t}.
+In contrast, in the 1T-MoS$_2$ configuration, the alkali-metal ions are adsorbed in a bridge position\cite{he20221t}.
+In the low-concentration regime, the distribution of ions has a significant impact on the total energy and adsorption energy.
+Analyzing the convex hull plot (Fig. S3) at the limit of dilute ions on 1T'-MoS$_2$, we find the following energy-minimizing distribution rules: (1) in this regime, lithium and sodium ions follow the same distribution, (2) ions should be located in top-Mo$_1$ positions, (3) ions should be homogeneously distributed on both faces, and (4) ions should be distributed maximizing the distance between ions on the same face.
+Following rules (1) and (2), we find variations of $\sim 0.15$ eV in the formation energy.
+Some relevant configurations are shown in Figs. S1 and S2 of supplementary material.

+Table \ref{Tab:2new} shows the specific capacity, adsorption, and differential adsorption energy for several ions adsorbed on 1T'-MoS$_2$ monolayer.
+The specific capacity linearly increases with the number of ions in the cell (Eq. \ref{eq:capacity}).
+Both adsorption energies increase as the ion concentration increases, tending to positive values.
+In our definition, the negative adsorption energies indicate the system is thermodynamically favorable.
+Using the differential energy (with lithium and sodium in BCC crystal) as a criterion, we estimate that the 1T'-MoS$_2$ phase has a maximum ion absorption capacity of about 32 lithium (concentration $\sim$2) and 48 sodium (concentration $\sim$3), which is equivalent to a maximum specific capacity of $\sim$335 mAh/g for lithium and $\sim$503 mAh/g for sodium.
+In this high-concentration regime, lithium forms flat layers, whereas sodium forms staggered planes.
+Details in Fig. S4.